 A BLESSING OF THE EASTER BASKET FOR USE AT HOME

 On Holy Saturday, parishioners often come to the church bringing the food that they will share at their Easter meal.
-Unfortunately this year, we are unable to keep this tradition of an Easter Basket Blessing.
-However, you may either use the service below and lead your family in a prayer of blessing, or you may listen to an audio recording of Deacon Gerard leading us in prayer and a blessing
+You may either use the service below and lead your family in a prayer of blessing, or you may listen to an audio recording of Deacon Gerard leading us in prayer and a blessing

 A BLESSING OF THE EASTER BASKET